SebastianSpyrzewski/recipeFinder/README.md

 ```
 ./recipeFinder --ingredients=<list of ingredients> --numberOfRecipes=<number of recipes you want program to return>
 ```
-where list of ingredients need to be given without spaces, separated by commas, and number of recipes can be ommitted - default value is 5.
+where list of ingredients need to be given without spaces and separated by commas.
+Number of recipes can be ommitted (default value is 5).
 Example of use would be:
 ```
 ./recipeFinder --ingredients=tomatoes,eggs,pasta --numberOfRecipes=3
 ```